Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Convergence of generalised continued fractions perturbed by noise

 Now, let $g$ be a function defined by the equation

 Clearly, $g$ is a fractional linear function, and we can apply the analysis from the previous section to investigate the convergence of $g^n$ when $n \to \pm \infty$.
-On the next step we will use the estimation of $g^n$ to bound $|Y_n|$ and hence $|X_n|$.
+In the next step we will use the estimation of $g^n$ to bound $|Y_n|$ and hence $|X_n|$.
 First, we find the fixed points of $g$.
 If $r=g(r)$, then from (\ref{eqn:magic-g}) we have

 It is, of course, possible to solve this quadratic equation, but its solutions are rather involved.
-For our purposes it is enough to understand qualitative behaviour of the fixed points (namely, we intend to show that there are two distinct positive fixed points) for sufficiently small $\delta$.
-To do this it is enough to find asymptotic solutions in the limit $\delta\to 0$.
-For that we write (\ref{eqn:magic-fp}), leaving only leading power of $\delta$ in front of each power of $r$:
+For our purposes it is enough to understand the qualitative behaviour of the fixed points (namely, we intend to show that there are two distinct positive fixed points) for sufficiently small $\delta$.
+To do this, it is enough to find asymptotic solutions in the limit $\delta\to 0$.
+For that we write (\ref{eqn:magic-fp}), leaving only the leading power of $\delta$ in front of each power of $r$:

-By the standard Newton polygon method, or just guessing the right power, there are two branches of solutions $r_{\pm}\sim \delta^{\mp 1}$.
+By the standard Newton polygon method, or simply guessing the correct power, there are two branches of solutions $r_{\pm}\sim \delta^{\mp 1}$.
 Here the signs are chosen so that $|r_-|<|r_+|$.
-Substituting these asymptotics into (\ref{ref:eqn:magic-fp-as}), we get\footnote{We note that the corrections of higher power of $\delta$ can not become complex, because we are solving a quadratic equation with real coefficients, so passage from real to complex solutions is possible only when the discriminant is close to zero, which contradicts to $|r_-|\ll |r_+|$.}
+Substituting these asymptotics into (\ref{ref:eqn:magic-fp-as}), we get\footnote{We note that the corrections of higher power of $\delta$ cannot become complex, because we are solving a quadratic equation with real coefficients, so passage from real to complex solutions is possible only when the discriminant is close to zero, which contradicts $|r_-|\ll |r_+|$.}

 Here, we used that $|\omega_0|<1$, so